If there is a nation that has greatly influenced almost every sector of society, then it is unmistakably the good ol’ U.S. of A – America.

 Again this good is another promise to all who hear Her – a promise that the Pursuit of Happiness is the right of everyone.
-A promise that, to borrow from Al Pacino’s iconic Scarface, the world, and everything in it can be yours.
+A promise to borrow from Al Pacino’s iconic Scarface, the world, and everything in it can be yours.

 It’s the promise that we have come to know as the American Dream.
 And once again, we have all been seduced.
-But how did the aspirations of a single people become the ambition of many?
+But how did the aspirations of a single person become the ambition of many?
 When did the American Dream become The Dream?
 Well, maybe it’s because, from a distance, the Americans made everything seem so easy.

 It looked so easy to become a millionaire – it seemed so easy to be a homeowner – it even seemed so facile to always get your way as long as you had an American accent.
 Everything seemed so easy!
 Well, I must admit- it all seemed a little too easy.
-But whither the American Dream in these days of global financial recovery, or is it still recession – I never know which?
+But whether the American Dream in these days of global financial recovery or is it still recession – I never know which?

 When I turn on my Made in China TV to watch Made in America News while seated on my Made in South Africa sofa, one would be right to assume that the American Dream has become, to borrow from another American icon Malcolm X, the American Nightmare.
-Where there used to be colorful homes and happy families with ridiculous smiles, now stand houses up for sale for the price of a Made in Japan radio and standing by them are homeless families experiencing 50% chances of getting a divorce that can only be Made in America.
+Where there used to be colorful homes and happy families with ridiculous smiles, now stand houses up for sale for the price of a Made in Japan radio, and standing by them are homeless families experiencing 50% chances of getting a divorce that can only be Made in America.